Overview of Crypto Adoption in Romania

 While there is no specific legislation directly regulating cryptocurrency mining in Romania, it can be reasonably argued that mining Bitcoin or other cryptocurrencies is not prohibited.
 Any profits made from these activities are subject to taxation under the Romanian Tax Code.

-Factors Driving Adoption of Crypto In Romania
+Factors Driving the Adoption of Crypto In Romania

 Image Source: freepik